jpdoshi/house-price-prediction/README.md

 # House price prediction model

-This is a simple machine learning model to predict median house value using California Housing Data from scikit-learn.
+A simple linear regression model to predict median house price(in $100,000 USD) using California Housing Data from scikit-learn.

 ## Setup project